vangelix1/SwampUp2025/JFTD-114-Compliant_SDLC_Without_Compromise/LAB-1/readme.md

 # Lab 1: OSS Filtering using Curated Remote Repo
 Welcome to the SwampUp 2025 hands-on lab for JFrog Curation!
 This lab will guide you through the process of setting up and using Curation to control the open-source software (OSS) that enters your organization's software supply chain.

 JFrog Curation is a powerful tool that allows you to establish automated policies to approve or block OSS packages from public repositories based on security vulnerabilities, license compliance, and other custom conditions.
-This lab will walk you through a common use case: blocking a vulnerable version of a package (log4j) and then managing a developer's request for an exception.
+This lab will walk you through a common use case: blocking a package that has GPL license and then managing a developer's request for an exception.

 ## Prerequisites
 - Before you start, make sure you have the following ready: